flybywiresim/docs/docs/fbw-a32nx/feature-guides/flight-planning.md

 ATC and VFR Map will **not** be aware of these changes.

 ### Using the MSFS World Map Flight Planner and MSFS ATC

+!!! note ""
+    This is the ideal setup for users who want to use the simplified flight planning of the MSFS World Map and the MSFS ATC service (in spite of the known issues with MSFS ATC).
+    Please do expect issues especially for procedures (SID, STAR, APPR) and MSFS ATC instructions.

 If you are using the MSFS Flight Planner to build and load a flight plan, and you also want to use the MSFS ATC even after making changes to the aircraft's flight plan, you need to set the `flyPad's Setting > Sim Options > Sync MSFS